 International Debut Novel Competition

-The International Debut Novel Competition marks 14 years of the Irish Writers Centre's determination to find and celebrate new voices of literature from around the world.
-You may have known her as Novel Fair, but 2025 sees a new approach to this annual competition once defined as the 'Dragons Den for Writers'.
+The International Debut Novel Competition marks 15 years of the Irish Writers Centre's determination to find and celebrate new voices of literature from around the world, once upon a time defined as the 'Dragons Den for Writers'.

 What is the International Debut Novel Competition?